ualia946/ufw-firewall-lab/README.md

 # Allow SSH only from my Windows personal device
 sudo ufw allow from 192.168.1.141 to any port 22 proto tcp comment 'Allow SSH from my Mac'

-# Allow HTTP only from my MAC personal device
+# Allow HTTP only from my Mac personal device
-sudo ufw allow from 192.168.1.141 to any port 80 proto tcp comment 'Allow HTTP from my Mac'
+sudo ufw allow from 192.168.1.131 to any port 80 proto tcp comment 'Allow HTTP from my Mac'

 # Block outgoing access to gambling websites
 sudo ufw deny out to 185.27.134.10 comment 'Block bet365 access'

+⚠️ **Be careful!**
+If you want to copy and use these commands on your own personal VM, keep in mind that your devices will have different private IP addresses configured.
+Make sure to adjust the IPs in the firewall rules accordingly.

+There's no need to copy these rules if you don't want to.
+It's just an applicable example.